Andy-Robertson/Andy-Robertson/README.md

 ## 👨🏻‍💻 &nbsp;About Me

-Final year BSc (Hons) IT & Computing student, specialising in software engineering (graduating June 2025), with a Mechatronics degree and hands-on experience across engineering and IT roles.
+Final year BSc (Hons) IT & Computing student, specialising in software engineering (graduating July 2025), with a Mechatronics degree and hands-on experience across engineering and IT roles.
 I enjoy building practical, user-focused applications, especially full-stack solutions using the PERN stack.

 > 🥾 When I’m not coding, I’m out pushing boundaries, like solo hiking the **156-mile Hebridean Way**.
 > It taught me grit, adaptability, and calm under pressure—skills I bring to every team and codebase.